semgrep/semgrep-docs/docs/semgrep-ci/sample-ci-configs.md

     steps:
       - uses: actions/checkout@v3

-      # Select rules for your scan with one of these two options.
+      # Select rules for your scan with one of these two options:
+      #
       # Option 1: scan with rules set in Semgrep App's rule board
       # Make a token at semgrep.dev/orgs/-/settings/tokens, and then
       # save it in your GitHub Secrets.